alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Guardianship, minor emancipation, and related interventions

-Alabama’s judicial system consists of the State Supreme Court, the Court of Civil Appeals, the Alabama Court of Criminal Appeals as well as Alabama Circuit Courts which are authorities over the state’s district, municipal and probate courts.
-While Alabama’s circuit courts are the state courts of general jurisdiction, the court of civil appeals attends to all civil matters.
-Where the verdict of the circuit is challenged, the case may proceed to the state Supreme Court which serves as the state’s highest appellate court and the court of last resort.
+Alabama's judicial system consists of the State Supreme Court, the Court of Civil Appeals, the Alabama Court of Criminal Appeals, and the Alabama Circuit Courts, which are authorities over the state's district, municipal, and probate courts.
+While Alabama's circuit courts are the state courts of general jurisdiction, the Court of Civil Appeals attends to all civil matters.
+Where the verdict of the circuit is challenged or appealed, the case may proceed to the state Supreme Court, which serves as the state's highest appellate court and the court of last resort.

 What is Included in Alabama Family Court Records?

-Like most court records, Alabama family court records are specially generated to contain information pertaining to a court case, the litigation proceedings as well as the verdict/judgment of the court regarding a case.
-Essentially, court records provide an objective account of the case and the court’s legal processes.
-As such, family court records generally contain the personal information of the plaintiff/defendant and general court case information including the place and date the case was filed along with court actions and motions, motion arguments, court appearances and filed pieces of evidence along with any related documents.
+Like most court records, Alabama family court records are specially generated to contain information pertaining to a court case, the litigation proceedings, and the verdict/judgment of the court regarding a case.
+Essentially, court records provide an objective account of the case and the court's legal processes.
+As such, family court records generally contain the personal information of the plaintiff/defendant and general court case information, including the place and date the case was filed, along with court actions and motions, motion arguments, court appearances, and filed pieces of evidence along with any related documents.

-Family court records also detail the court’s final verdict regarding the case indicating penalties and fines where applicable and financial settlements and entitlements such as spousal support/alimony child support.
-Where court-issued rights are granted such as adoption, child custody or visitation, protective orders and separation, the conditions for these rights are often indicated.
+Family court records also detail the court's final verdict regarding the case, indicating penalties and fines where applicable, as well as financial settlements and entitlements such as spousal support/alimony child support.
+Where court-issued rights are granted, such as adoption, child custody or visitation, protective orders, and separation, the conditions for these rights are often indicated.

 Are Family Court Records Public in Alabama?